cloux/cloux.github.io/init/index.md

  * New GNU/Linux distributions
  * Modern systems where speed has priority

 SysVinit shows its age, but there are kludgy workarounds available for almost anything.
 It is hardly recommended for a modern Linux distribution, but does well in older distros and on less powerful hardware.
-SysVinit is still (as of 2018) used as default by [PCLinuxOS](http://www.pclinuxos.com), [Antix](http://antix.mepis.org), [Slackware](http://www.slackware.com), [Devuan](https://devuan.org), [Refracta](http://www.ibiblio.org/refracta/) and others.
+SysVinit is still (as of 2018) used as default by [PCLinuxOS](http://www.pclinuxos.com), [AntiX](http://antix.mepis.org), [MX Linux](https://mxlinux.org), [Slackware](http://www.slackware.com), [Devuan](https://devuan.org), [Refracta](http://www.ibiblio.org/refracta/) and others.

 ---
 ---